HEP-PBSP/SIMUnet/sphinx/source/index.rst

 SIMUnet
 ===================================

+The :math:`\text{SIMUnet}` methodology :cite:`Iranipour:2022iak` is an open-source methodology to perform simultaneous PDF-EFT fits and fixed-PDF EFT fits.

-The :math:`\text{SIMUnet}` methodology :cite:`Iranipour:2022iak` extends the :math:`\text{NNPDF}` framework :cite:`NNPDF:2021njg, NNPDF:2021uiq` to account for the EFT dependence (or, in principle, any parametric dependence) of the theory cross-sections entering the PDF determination.
+It extends the :math:`\text{NNPDF}` framework :cite:`NNPDF:2021njg, NNPDF:2021uiq` to account for the EFT dependence (or, in principle, any parametric dependence) of the theory cross-sections entering the PDF determination.

 This is achieved by adding an extra layer to the :math:`\text{NNPDF}` neural network to encapsulate the dependence of the theory predictions on the EFT coefficients, including the free parameters in the general optimization procedure.
 This results in a simultaneous fit of the PDF as well as EFT coefficients to the input data.